-This course is for native or more proficient speakers of Spanish who will use their knowledge to help other students review, strengthen, and apply language skills taught in all Spanish courses at Snow College.
+This course is for students with native or advanced proficiency in Spanish who wish to use their knowledge to help other students review, strengthen, and apply language skills taught in all Spanish courses at Snow College.
 This includes both conversation practice and grammar instruction.
 Tutors may be asked to proofread documents, grade quizzes or homework, provide feedback, and perform other small tasks as directed by the instructor.
 Tutors will receive training and support from the instructor.

-Prerequisites: Instructor approval and advanced proficiency in Spanish
+Prerequisite: Instructor approval and advanced proficiency in Spanish.